stefanofusai/drf-multi-serializers/README.md

 # drf-multi-serializers

-A simple package to handle multiple serializers for the same ViewSet in Django Rest Framework.
+A simple package to handle multiple serializers for the same view in Django Rest Framework.

 ## Installation